EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

         !!!
 Note

-            **National Safe Haven users**: If you want to use a 'desktop' back-end, then you must select the 'desktop' you have been granted access to.
+            **National Safe Haven users**: If using a'desktop' back-end, then you must select the 'desktop' you have been granted access to.

     1. Click **Open Dir** to view the template job files.
     1. Click **Create New Job** to create the job files.